 It was around this time that Matthew and Sienna Miller began a friendship to last a lifetime.
-Miller's influence on the Matthew Williamson brand was hugely significant, becoming something of a muse for the then fashion designer.
-Her decision to wear Matthew Williamson garments to prestigious international events, from the BAFTAs to The Oscars, elevated the brand's reputation to a global status, turning the world's attention to the vibrancy, colour and playfulness of the design house.
+Miller's influence on the Matthew Williamson brand was hugely significant and she became something of a muse for the then fashion designer.
+Her decision to wear Matthew Williamson garments to prestigious international events, from the BAFTAs to The Oscars, elevated the brand's reputation to global status, turning the world's attention to the vibrancy, colour and playfulness of the design house.

 COLLABORATION AND DIVERSIFICATION